ctgallagher4/driveshaft/readme.md

 Tasks are FnOnce(&mut T) closures.

-Results are sent back via a oneshot channel.
+Results are sent back by implementing Future.

-A DriveShaftPool distributes jobs across threads using round-robin.
+A DriveShaftPool distributes jobs across threads using `crossbeam::deque`.

 ## Crate Roadmap